 The Swedish National Infrastructure for Computing (SNIC) is a national research infrastructure that provides a balanced and cost-efficient set of resources and user support for large scale computation and data storage to meet the needs of researchers from all scientific disciplines and from all over Sweden (universities, university colleges, research institutes, et cetera).
 The resources are made available through open application procedures such that the best Swedish research is supported.

-SNIC is funded by the Swedish Research Council (VR-RFI) and the 10 participating universities, Chalmers University of Technology, Gothenbug University, Karolinska Institutet, KTH Royal Institute of Technology, Linköping University, Lund University, SLU Swedish University of Agricultural Sciences, Stockholm University, Uppsala University and Umeå University.
+SNIC is funded by the Swedish Research Council (VR-RFI) and the 10 participating universities: Chalmers University of Technology, Gothenbug University, Karolinska Institutet, KTH Royal Institute of Technology, Linköping University, Lund University, SLU Swedish University of Agricultural Sciences, Stockholm University, Umeå University, and Uppsala University (host).

 The aforementioned compute and storage resources and a variety of end-user functionalities are hosted and operated by various SNIC parties with compute centres.
 Additionally, all SNIC parties provide expertise via a national user support service to ensure that researchers can make efficient use of the resources.